Ahmedmostafa2000/mask_detection_model/readme.md

 ## model:
 - I used ResNet 50 and finetuned it after removing the last sofmax layer
 - I added one more layer for two classes ["without_mask","withmask"]
-- I used image data generator class in my model with no augmentation (I will maybe apply augmentation and see the difference)
+- I used image data generator class in my model with no augmentation specified (I will maybe apply augmentation and see the difference)

 ## results:
 - the best model got an accuracy of 90% accuracy on training set, 93.5% accuracy on the developement set and 91% on the testing set